shrutibnehe/addition_calculator/addition.md

   Given Calculator turned ON

-  When we type first Intger operand
+  When we type first Integer operand

   'plus' second Fractional operand